Israel's first settlement university stirs controversy

 "I was very impressed by the quality of the place as an academic institution and I think Israel needs another university," said Mr Aumann, a mathematician.

 "The last time when an additional university was added to the roster of Israeli universities was in 1972.
 At the time the population was three and a quarter million.
-The population of Israel today is almost eight million."'Obstacle to peace'
+The population of Israel today is almost eight million."

 The Palestinians view the Israeli decision to create a university in Ariel as a significant setback.